How to Pass the GitHub Copilot Certification GH-300 Exam on First Attempt

 • Configure privacy, security, and data handling settings.

-This certification is ideal for developers, team leads, DevOps engineers, and any IT professional who wants to formally demonstrate their mastery of AI-assisted development.
+This certification is ideal for developers, app makers, team leads, DevOps engineers, and technology managers who want to formally demonstrate their mastery of AI-assisted development.

 Before we build your study plan, let's get a clear view of what you're up against.
-These are the official details for the GitHub Copilot Certification Exam.
+Here are the key details for the GitHub Copilot Certification Exam.

 Decoding the GH-300 Exam Objectives: Your Study Blueprint